230 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 However, you cannot be on other anti-cancer therapies or investigational anti-cancer agents while participating in this trial.

-How is the drug pembrolizumab unique for treating lung cancer?
+What is the effectiveness track record for Pembrolizumab in treating non-small cell lung cancer?

 SM